Sobhangh/IDP-Z3/docs/Architecture.md

 The web clients could be packaged into an executable using [nativefier](https://github.com/jiahaog/Nativefier).

 ## Read The Docs, Homepage
 The [online documentation](http://docs.idp-z3.be/en/stable/) and [Homepage](https://www.idp-z3.be/) are written in [ReStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html),  generated using [sphinx](https://www.sphinx-doc.org/en/master/) and hosted on [readthedocs.org](https://readthedocs.org/projects/idp-z3/) and [GitLab Pages](https://gitlab.com/krr/IDP-Z3/pages) respectively.
 The contents is in the `/docs` and `/homepage` folders of IDP-Z3.

+We use the following sphinx extensions: [Mermaid (diagrams)](https://pypi.org/project/sphinxcontrib-mermaid/), and [Markdown](https://www.sphinx-doc.org/en/master/usage/markdown.html).

 ## IDP-Z3 server
-The code for the IDP-Z3 server is in the `/consultant` folder.
+The code for the IDP-Z3 server is in the `/idp_server` folder.

 The IDP-Z3 server is written in python 3.8, using the [Flask framework](https://flask.palletsprojects.com/en/1.1.x/).
-Pages are served by [rest.py](https://gitlab.com/krr/autoconfigz3/blob/master/consultant/rest.py).
-Static files are served from the [/static](https://gitlab.com/krr/autoconfigz3/tree/master/consultant/static) directory, including the compiled version of the client software.
+Pages are served by [rest.py](https://gitlab.com/krr/autoconfigz3/blob/master/idp_server/rest.py).
+Static files are served from the [/static](https://gitlab.com/krr/autoconfigz3/tree/master/idp_server/static) directory, including the compiled version of the client software.

 At start-up, and every time the idp code is changed on the client, the idp code is sent to the `/meta` URL by the client.
 The server responds with the list of symbols to be displayed.
 A subsequent call (`/eval`) returns the questions to be displayed.
 After that, when the user clicks on a GUI element, information is sent to the `/eval` URL, and the server responds as necessary.

-The information given by the user is combined with the idp code (in [State.py](http://docs.idp-z3.be/en/latest/code_modules/consultant_state.html)), and, using adequate inferences, the questions are put in these categories with their associated value (if any):
+The information given by the user is combined with the idp code (in [State.py](http://docs.idp-z3.be/en/latest/code_modules/server_state.html)), and, using adequate inferences, the questions are put in these categories with their associated value (if any):
 * given: given by the user
 * universal: always true (or false), per idp code
 * consequences: consequences of user’s input according to theory
 * irrelevant: made irrelevant by user’s input
 * unknown

-The IDP-Z3 server implements custom inferences such as the computation of relevance ([Inferences.py](http://docs.idp-z3.be/en/latest/code_modules/consultant_inferences.html)), and the handling of environmental vs. decision variables.
+The IDP-Z3 server implements custom inferences such as the computation of relevance ([Inferences.py](http://docs.idp-z3.be/en/latest/code_modules/server_inferences.html)), and the handling of environmental vs. decision variables.

 ## IDP-Z3 solver
-The code for the IDP-Z3 solver and IDP-Z3-CLI is in the `/Idp` folder.
+The code for the IDP-Z3 solver and IDP-Z3-CLI is in the `/idp_solver` folder.
 The IDP-Z3 solver exposes [an API](http://docs.idp-z3.be/en/latest/IDPLanguage.html#main-block) implemented by [Run.py](http://docs.idp-z3.be/en/latest/code_modules/idp_run.html) and [Problem.py](http://docs.idp-z3.be/en/latest/code_modules/idp_problem.html).

 Translating knowledge inferences into satisfiability problems that Z3 can solve involves these steps:
 1.  parsing the idp code and the info entered by the user,